iconify/types/README.md

 }
 ```

-In this example "car" is an alias of "automobile", allowing to use the same icon by multiple names.
+In this example `car` is an alias of `automobile`, allowing to use the same icon by multiple names.

 Another example: